Plastering the Bruises (Mark 1:29-39)

 1:36 And Simon and those with him pursued soon after Him, 37 and they found Him and say to Him that "They all seek You!"

-These words said here by Peter and those with him are unique to Mark.
-They are summarized in Luke.
+The words spoken here by Peter and "those with him" are unique to Mark, though they are summarized in Luke.
+They bring to mind the prophecies of the sheep seeking the Shepherd:

 John 10:4 When all of his own go out, he goes before them and the sheep follow him, because they know his voice.